jfear/larval_gonad_docs/content/docs/scrnaseq_prep/cell_selection/_index.md

 {{<figure src="./testis1_vln.png" width="80%">}}

+Cell distributions for:

+* nGene: The total number genes expressed (>0).
+Cells at the high end of this distribution are possibly homotypic doublets.
+* nUMI: The total UMI count per cell.
+Cells at the high end of this distribution are possibly homotypic doublets.
+* percent.mito: The percent of reads mapping to the mitochondria.
+Cells at the high end of this distribution are possibly dying.
+* percent.ribo: The percent reads mapping to the rRNA.
+Cells at the high end of this distribution possibly had poor poly(A) selection.

 ##### Relationship of UMI vs other measures

 {{<figure src="./testis1_scatter.png" width="80%">}}

+As expeted the nGene and nUMI are highly correlated.
+However, cells high in percent mitochondrial or ribosomal reads tend to be in the low to middle of the UMI distribution.

 ##### Grid search summary

 {{<figure src="./testis1_heatmap_grid.svg" link="./testis1_heatmap_grid.svg" target="_blank" width="100%" caption="click image to enlarge">}}

+The similarity matrix of [Adjusted Rand Indexes](https://scikit-learn.org/stable/modules/clustering.html#adjusted-rand-score).
+A score of 1 indicates cluster calls were identical.

 {{< /tab >}}